 - The excess of assets over liabilities where assets are valued using the fair value approach to valuation.
 Liabilities should also be valued in accordance to 1.2.
-The excess amount referred to here shall be reduced by the amount of own shares held by the insurer or reinsurer. - 2) Subordinated liabilities. - 2.10.6.3 Notwithstanding 2.10.5.1, the notional Solvency Capital Requirement for each ring-fenced fund is calculated using the scenario-based calculations under which basic own funds for the insurer or reinsurer as a whole are most negatively affected. - 2.10.6.4 For the purpose of determining the scenario under which basic own funds are most negatively affected for the insurer or reinsurer as a whole, the insurer or reinsurer must first calculate the sum of the results of the impacts of the scenarios on the basic own funds at the level of each ring-fenced fund, in accordance with 2.10.6.2.
-The totals at the level of each ring-fenced fund are then added to one another and to the results of the impact of the scenarios on the basic own funds in the remaining part of the insurer or reinsurer. - 2.10.6.5 In the case of bidirectional scenarios, if the worst case scenario produces a negative result for a particular capital charge, after taking into account any potential increase of liabilities due to profit participation mechanisms, and would therefore result in an increase in basic own funds within the fund then that charge is set to zero. - 2.10.6.6 The notional Solvency Capital Requirement for each ring-fenced fund is determined by aggregating the capital requirements under the scenario referred to in 2.10.6.3 for each risk scenario of the Basic Solvency Capital Requirement using the procedure for aggregation of the standard formula prescribed by 2.2.1.
-Diversification of risks within the ring-fenced fund is therefore permitted.

-2.10.7.
-Adjustments for ring-fenced funds

-- 2.10.7.1 This section outlines the adjustment to own funds for ring-fenced funds. - 2.10.7.2 An adjustment to the reconciliation reserve in accordance with 4.3.1.5.
-4) is required for restricted own-fund items in a ring-fenced fund. - 2.10.7.3 Without prejudice to the requirement set out in 4.3.1.5. that foreseeable dividends and distributions are excluded from the reconciliation reserve, the restricted own fund items in a ring-fenced fund do not include the value of future transfers attributable to shareholders.
+The excess of assets over liabilities shall be reduced by the amount of own shares held by the insurer or reinsurer. - 2) Subordinated liabilities. - 2.8.6.3 Notwithstanding 2.8.5.1, the notional Solvency Capital Requirement for each ring-fenced fund is calculated using the scenario-based calculations under which basic own funds for the insurer or reinsurer as a whole are most negatively affected.

+- 2.8.6.4 For the purpose of determining the scenario under which basic own funds are most negatively affected for the insurer or reinsurer as a whole, the insurer or reinsurer must first calculate the sum of the results of the impacts of the scenarios on the basic own funds at the level of each ring-fenced fund, in accordance with 2.8.6.2.
+The totals at the level of each ring-fenced fund are then added to one another and to the results of the impact of the scenarios on the basic own funds in the remaining part of the insurer or reinsurer. - 2.8.6.5 In the case of bidirectional scenarios, if the worst case scenario produces a negative result for a particular capital charge, after taking into account any potential increase of liabilities due to profit participation mechanisms, and would therefore result in an increase in basic own funds within the fund then that charge is set to zero. - 2.8.6.6 Where the arrangement involves deposits with ceding insurers, and this arrangement meets the definition of a ring-fenced fund, the calculation of the counterparty risk SCR within the notional SCR should not include exposure to the ceding insurer in relation to the assets retained by it. - 2.8.6.7 The notional Solvency Capital Requirement for each ring-fenced fund is determined by aggregating the capital requirements under the scenario referred to in 2.8.6.3 for each risk scenario of the Basic Solvency Capital Requirement using the procedure for aggregation of the standard formula prescribed by 2.2.1.
+Diversification of risks within the ring-fenced fund is therefore permitted. - 2.8.7.
+Adjustments for ring-fenced funds - 2.8.7.1 This section outlines the adjustment to own funds for ring-fenced funds. - 2.8.7.2 An adjustment to the reconciliation reserve in accordance with 4.3.1.5.
+4) is required for restricted own-fund items in a ring-fenced fund. - 2.8.7.3 Without prejudice to the requirement set out in 4.3.1.5, the reconciliation reserve must be reduced by the following: - 1) foreseeable dividends and distributions; - 2) the value of future transfers attributable to shareholders; - 3) the amount of restricted own-fund items in excess of the notional Solvency Capital Requirement - 2.8.7.4 If the amount of own funds within a ring-fenced fund is equal to or less than the notional Solvency Capital Requirement of the ring-fenced fund, no adjustment to own funds is made.
+In this case, all of the own funds within the ring-fenced fund are available to meet the Solvency Capital Requirement and the Minimum Capital Requirement.